GRISONRF/ChangeMakersApp/README.md

 ```
 python3 server.py
 ```
-You can now navigate to 'localhost:5000/' to access the travel app
+You can now navigate to 'localhost:5000/' to access the app

 ## About me